 How to check Shopify abandoned carts?

-To see abandoned checkouts, you need to install Retainful in your store.
+To view Shopify abandoned carts, you must install Retainful in your store.

 1. Installing Retainful